You Can Learn Tokenization End-to-End with Reinforcement Learning: Experiments

 \section{Experiments}

-To evaluate our proposed score-function–based approach, we train autoregressive transformers on a filtered subset of the \texttt{FineWeb} dataset \citep{penedo2024fineweb}, where we keep sequences of at least $4096$ bytes.
+To evaluate our proposed score-function–based approach, we train autoregressive transformers on a filtered subset of the \texttt{FineWeb} dataset \cite{penedo2024fineweb}, where we keep sequences of at least $4096$ bytes.
 Subsequently, we truncate these sequences to exactly $4096$ bytes.
 All models have approximately $147$ million parameters and are trained with a target downsample rate of $\frac{1}{5}$.
-We select dataset size, batch size, and learning rate using the scaling laws derived by \citet{porian2024resolving}.
+We select dataset size, batch size, and learning rate using the scaling laws derived in Porian et al. \yrcite{porian2024resolving}.
 See Appendix \ref{app:further_experimental_details} for further experimental details and hyperparameters.

-We compare four dynamic tokenization strategies: a uniform baseline that selects exactly $4096 \bar{\pi}_{target} = 819$, the straight-through estimators of \citet{nawrot2023dynamicpooling} \citet{hwang2025hnet} and our score function estimator.
+We compare our score-function estimator against four further tokenization strategies: a uniform baseline that places exactly $4096\,\bar{\pi}_{target} = 819$ evenly spaced boundaries, the straight-through estimators of Nawrot et al. \yrcite{nawrot2023dynamicpooling} and Hwang et al. \yrcite{hwang2025hnet}, and a \emph{BPE-guidance} baseline (\S\ref{sec:bpe_guidance}) that fixes the token boundaries to those induced by a trained BPE tokenizer rather than learning them.

-Because our models are trained with several orders of magnitude less compute than contemporary frontier LLMs, the global downstream effects of learned tokenization state-of-the-ar language modeling quality are difficult to assess directly.
-For example, the recently reported superiority autoregressive U-Nets over purely token-based architectures \citep{pagnoni2024blt,hwang2025hnet} was only observed to emerge at the $>10^{21}$-\texttt{Flop} scale.
-For these reasons, our analysis focuses on qualitative comparison to other dynamic tokenization strategies.
+Because our models are several orders of magnitude smaller in training compute than contemporary frontier LLMs, the global downstream effects of learned tokenization on language modeling quality are difficult to assess directly.
+For example, the recently reported superiority autoregressive U-Nets over purely token-based architectures \cite{pagnoni2024blt,hwang2025hnet} was only observed to emerge at the $>10^{21}$-\texttt{Flop} scale.
+For these reasons, our analysis focuses on qualitative properties of the learned token boundaries rather than downstream perplexity.